Snake plant sunburn is an issue that many newbie gardeners face while taking care of this type of plant.

 FAQs

-Yes, if the leaves are damaged a lot, you should remove them from the plant.
+Yes, if the leaves are damaged a lot, remove them from the plant.

 Leave a Reply